DSleee/DATA550_MidProj_Group1/README.md

 ### *Output*

-Once the codes for generating the tables and figures are run, the outputs will appear in the "Output" subdirectory.
+Once the codes for generating the tables and figures are run, the outputs will appear in the "output" subdirectory.

 The final report file will appear in the project dictory.